The Best Home Espresso Machine in 2024: From Ascaso to Solis

 Although you’ll have to wait for the Gaggia Classic Pro to heat up, the improved aluminum boiler means we’re only talking around five minutes.
 Plus, when it comes to ease of use, the Classic Pro hits a home run.
 Seriously, there are three chunky buttons with lights and a steam dial.
 That’s it.
 In other words, you can concentrate on the important business of fine-tuning your espresso without any distractions!

-Breville Oracle Touch: Best Espresso Machine With Grinder
+Breville Barista Touch Impress: Best Home Espresso Machine With Grinder

-The Breville Oracle Touch is the machine that converted me to hybrid machines.
+The Breville Oracle Touch is the model that converted me to hybrid machines.
+However, the Breville Barista Touch Impress takes things to a new level.
 Why?
 Because it succeeds in finding a reasonable middle ground between automation and the need to learn the ropes.
 You’re sure to pick up a whole bag of barista tricks – without needing to know every little detail – on your way to making yourself a good cup of coffee.

-If you can’t decide between a super automatic and an espresso machine, the Breville Oracle Touch represents the best of both worlds.
-With its awesome built-in grinder and automatic tamping station, the Oracle Touch is a sophisticated device, to say the least.
+If you can’t decide between a super automatic and an espresso machine, the Breville Barista Touch Impress represents the best of both worlds.
+With its awesome built-in grinder and assisted tamping station, the Barista Touch Impress is a sophisticated device, to say the least.
 You can let the machine take care of all espresso preparation variables or take over and do the work yourself.

 Thanks to its beautiful touchscreen display, the machine will walk you through all the steps involved in crafting any specialty coffee drink.
 Oh, and Brevile’s automatic frothing wand is a huge success.
 Though I was skeptical at first, the results from this thing were nothing short of phenomenal.